vanadium/website/content/community/coding-guidelines.md

 # VDL

-The `devtools/bin/vdl` tool uses VDL files to generate files containing [RPC] stub code for various languages - Go, JavaScript, etc.
+The `devtools/bin/vdl` tool uses VDL files to generate files containing [RPC] stub code for various languages - Go, Java, JavaScript, etc.

 [VDL] is not Go, but is modeled after Go, so VDL code should follow